gep13/gep13/input/blog/secrets-of-a-net-ninja-talk-at-adnuguk-by-kodefuguru.md

 Title: 'Secrets of a .Net Ninja Talk at #ADNUGUK by @KodefuGuru'
 Published: 8/7/2011
 Tags:
-- Chris Eargle
+- chris eargle
-- Meetings
+- meetings
-- Ninjas
+- ninjas
-- Secrets
+- secrets
-- Telerik
+- telerik
 ---

 On Thursday 7th July, the Aberdeen Developers .Net User Group was lucky enough to welcome [Chris Eargle](http://www.kodefuguru.com/) ([@KodefuGuru](http://twitter.com/kodefuguru)), a Telerik Developer Evangelist from Columbia, South Carolina, to do a talk entitled “[Secrets of a .Net Ninja](http://aberdeendevelopers.co.uk/Meetings/Secrets-of-a--Net-Ninja.aspx)”.